Port Egmont: History

+On 26 January 1765, an expedition led by Commodore John Byron consisting of the boats HMS Dolphin, HMS Tamar and HMS Florida entered the bay at West Falkland and named it Port Egmont.
+(Arrival was 15 January 1765 O.S.)
+The expedition went ashore on 3 February (23 January O.S.) and raised the Union Jack.

 Another expedition arrived around a year later in January 1766, led by Captain John MacBride, with the ships HMS Jason, HMS Carcass and HMS Experiment after which Carcass Island and the Jason Islands are named.
 This was to secure possession, and McBride ordered one of the ships to stay at Port Egmont, and develop the settlement, resulting in several permanent buildings and a garrison.
 MacBride, in command of HMS Jason, carried out the first hydrographic survey of the Falklands in 1766 and discovered a number of minor islands including Weddell, Beaver and New Islands off the southwest extremity of the archipelago.
 The chart based on that survey was one of the most accurate for its time.
 MacBride also made the first systematic meteorological observations in the Falklands.
 In January and February the thermometer at Port Egmont rose to 59 F, but no higher; in August, it once fell to 20 F, but was seldom lower than 32 F.

 The next few years resulted in conflicting claims with the French and Spanish, with the British using Port Egmont as a basis for their claim.
 In early 1770 Spanish commander Don Juan Ignacio de Madariaga briefly visited Port Egmont.
-He returned from Argentina on 10 June with five armed ships and 1400 soldiers forcing the British to leave Port Egmont.
+He returned from Montevideo on 10 June with five armed ships and 1400 soldiers forcing the British to leave Port Egmont.